What is the Simplified Winding Up Programme?

 What Happens If the Application for the Simplified Winding Up Programme is Successful?

 Company is notified and has to pay a deposit

-If the application to enter the SWUP is successful, the company will be notified of its acceptance and the Official Receiver must also publish the acceptance on the designated website.
+If the application to enter the SWUP is successful, the company will be notified of its acceptance and the Official Receiver will also publish the acceptance on the Ministry of Law website.
 The Official Receiver will then publish a public notice of the acceptance in the Government Gazette as well as at least one local English newspaper within 10 days.

-The company may also be required to pay a deposit used to cover the expenses incurred by the Official Receiver.
+The company will then be required to pay a deposit of $2,700 used to cover the expenses incurred by the Official Receiver in administering the SWUP for the company.
 If the company fails to pay the deposit, it will not be accepted into the SWUP.

 Commencement of winding up and effects of commencement

 The winding up under the SWUP is deemed to have commenced when the Official Receiver makes the public notification.
 The Official Receiver, who also acts as the liquidator of the company in an SWUP winding up, can then begin the winding up process.

 Once the winding up has commenced, multiple restrictions apply to the company:

 - The company must immediately cease its business unless the liquidator believes that the continuing of the company’s business is beneficial for its winding up.

 - Dealing or trading with the shares of the company is prohibited, and any share transfers made during this period without the liquidator’s permission are invalid.